ConPaaS-team/conpaas/docs/userguide.rst

 lists all the existing storage volumes.

-The Nutshell contains a *Devstack* installation of Openstack, therefore different services run and log on different tabs of a *screen* session.
+The Nutshell contains a *Devstack* installation of OpenStack, therefore different services run and log on different tabs of a *screen* session.
 In order to stop, start or consult the logs of these services, connect to the screen session by executing::